 Since late 2018, a number of current and former Riot employees have taken the steps to file lawsuits against the company, alleging discrimination and the violation of the California Equal Pay Act.
 However, employees have taken issue with how those cases have been handled.

-Towards the end of April, Kotaku reported that Rioters had threatened to walk out after the League of Legends developers made changes regarding complaints of harassment and discrimination - with Riot also pushing a motion to put two of four ongoing cases against them into private arbitration, claiming workers had signed arbitration clauses in their contracts.
+Towards the end of April, Kotaku reported that Rioters had League of Legends developers made changes regarding complaints of harassment and discrimination - with Riot also pushing a motion to put two of four ongoing cases against them into private arbitration, claiming workers had signed arbitration clauses in their contracts.

 While Riot announced on Friday, May 3, that they had made the decision to remove some forms of mandatory arbitration moving forward, those changes would only come into play once the current cases have been resolved.